 Full-term and half-term Rome Prize Fellowships are available in literature.
 Applicants must demonstrate professional commitment and be currently engaged in work in the discipline.

-Applicants for full-term Rome Prize Fellowships in music composition must demonstrate professional commitment and be currently engaged in work in the discipline.
+Applicants for full-term Rome Prize Fellowships in music composition must demonstrate professional commitment and be currently engaged in the discipline.

 Included in visual arts are: painting, sculpture, drawing, photography, film and video, installation, new media, digital arts, and other visual arts–related fields.